-- 1. One overarching goal has been the development of a long-lasting pheromone lure to replace the use of caged females in monitoring traps.
-In support of this goal, we have used our wind-tunnel assay to define the 4-component pheromone blend and to establish that the expected contaminants of the synthetic pheromone arising during synthesis or as breakdown products are not antagonists of attraction.
+- 1. An overarching goal has been the development of a long-lasting pheromone lure to replace the use of caged females in monitoring traps.
+In support of this goal, we used our windtunnel assay to define the 4-component pheromone blend and to establish that the expected contaminants of the synthetic pheromone arising during synthesis or as breakdown products are not antagonists of attraction.
 We have a new lead for a missing pheromone component.
-We will assist field tests by providing candidate lures.
+We will continue to assist field tests by providing candidate lures.
 There remain unanswered questions, as the new commercial field lure is not as attractive as females, especially when deployed in pistachio orchards. - 2.
 Use a large, still-air flight chamber to screen for compounds and combinations of compounds that mediate mated-female location of oviposition sites.
 Such compounds could serve as field lures for monitoring female density. - 3.
 Use wind-tunnel assays to increase the potency of the male lure by adding host-plant volatiles to the 4-component pheromone blend.
+We also are testing key host volatiles alone to see if they have attractive properties individually or in blends.
+Both males and females will be tested.